ungarj/mapchete/README.rst

     :target: https://pypi.python.org/pypi/mapchete

+NOTE: this package only supports Python 3.5 and 3.6 from now on.

 Developing a script which does some geoprocessing is usually an iterative process where modifying code, running the script and inspecting the output repeat until the desired result.
 This can take a long time as processing and